 1 The second-fewest wins by a major-league pitcher who threw a no-hitter: 7, by George Davis.

-2 This article was written at the beginning of the 2009 season.
-This list of 21 rookies includes pitchers who pitched their no-hitters in a year after their debut year — in the case of Sam “Toothpick” Jones, four years after his MLB debut! — in accordance with MLB rules.
+2 The list of rookies includes pitchers who pitched their no-hitters in a year after their debut year — in the case of Sam “Toothpick” Jones, four years after his MLB debut! — in accordance with MLB rules.

 3 Charlie Robertson threw his on April 30, 1922, which was his third start; and two others threw their no-hitters in their fourth major-league start — Bo Belinsky on May 5, 1962, and Burt Hooton on April 16, 1972 (the first start of his first full major league season).